Hitchin's equations on a nonorientable manifold: The gauge-theoretic perspective

-It is easy to check that the right-hand sides of \eqref{eqn:connection-flow} and \eqref{eqn:gauge-flow} define $\tau$-invariant vector fields on $\cA(\tP^\bC)$ and $\cG(\tP^\bC)$, respectively.
 Corlette shows in \cite{C} that we have existence and uniqueness of solutions to \eqref{eqn:connection-flow} and \eqref{eqn:gauge-flow} for all time.
 If the initial condition is a reductive flat connection, then there is a sequence converging to a solution to $\upmu_J(D)=0$.
 Also, the limit is gauge equivalent to the initial flat reductive connection \cite{C}.

-The fact that these flows preserve the subset of $\tau$-invariant connections and $\tau$-invariant gauge transformations follows from the next lemma.
+These arguments are valid when $M$ is non-orientable.